A topic from the subject of Biochemistry in Chemistry.

 • Pharmacology studies the effects of drugs on living organisms.

-• Drug biochemistry investigates the chemical structure and properties of drugs.
+• Drug biochemistry investigates the chemical structure and properties of drugs and their interactions with biological molecules.

-• Together, these fields provide insights into the development, mechanism of action, and therapeutic applications of drugs.
+• Together, these fields provide insights into the development, mechanism of action, therapeutic applications, and potential side effects of drugs.

 Main Concepts:

-1. Drug-Target Interactions: Understanding the interactions between drugs and their molecular targets is crucial for drug design and efficacy.
+1. Drug-Target Interactions: Understanding the interactions between drugs and their molecular targets (e.g., receptors, enzymes, ion channels) is crucial for drug design, efficacy, and predicting potential side effects.
+This involves concepts like affinity, efficacy, and selectivity.

-4. Pharmacodynamics: Investigates the physiological and behavioral effects of drugs, including their mechanisms of action and interactions with biological systems.
+4. Pharmacodynamics (PD): This branch focuses on the effects of drugs on the body.
+It investigates the physiological and behavioral effects of drugs, including their mechanisms of action and interactions with biological systems.
+Dose-response curves are used to understand the relationship between drug concentration and effect.

 Experiment: Enzyme Inhibition Assay